azavea/kubernetes-deployment/docs/8-Documentation conventions/Note-taking style.md

 # Note-taking style
 Created: 2022-06-30, 13:29

+## What should be recorded
+Notes should serve the function of capturing information for future use _which cannot be easily acquired by other means_.
+Notes which simply regurgitate content from a webpage that did not require intensive search to find can safely be left out.

+Information should be of general interest to others (not of idiosyncratic interest to the author alone).
+Review of pull requests containing documentation will be the arbiter of whether a note meets the standard of general interest.

+Content that rises to the level of inclusion may include items in the list below, but need not be so rigidly defined.
+Use your best judgment for what future users of this repository will be interested in seeing.

+1. Hard-won insights
+2. Ideas derived from discussions
+3. Conventions arising from prior choices that are arbitrary

 ## Atomic notes
 Effective notes are general and concise.
 We follow the convention of using [[#^atomic-notes|atomic notes]] in this repository.
 If a note must be extensive and cannot be refactored into smaller notes, linked by a [[Maps of Content|map of content]], please provide an executive summary at the top of the note.